 Robin was heavily involved in the redevelopment of the World Trade Center for more than a decade following its destruction on September 11, 2001, including negotiating the master plan for the redevelopment, and the related so-called “footprint swap,” chronicled in the Cornell Real Estate Review, American Lawyer Magazine and other publications.

-Mr Panovka grew up in South Africa and Israel and currently lives in Manhattan with his family.
-He holds honours degrees from Cornell University and Duke Law School.
+He holds degrees from Cornell University and Duke Law School.
+He grew up in South Africa and Israel and currently lives in Manhattan with his family.

-This biography is an extract from The International Who's Who of Real Estate Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Real Estate which can be purchased from our Shop.